Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 - diag.ind

-A boolean (default = TRUE) specifying whether to penalize the diagonal elements.
+A logical value (default = TRUE) specifying whether to penalize the diagonal elements.

 - diag.grp

-A boolean (default = TRUE) specifying whether to penalize the within-group blocks.
+A logical value (default = TRUE) specifying whether to penalize the within-group blocks.

 - diag.include

-A boolean (default = FALSE) specifying whether to include the diagonal entries in the penalty for within-group blocks when
+A logical value (default = FALSE) specifying whether to include the diagonal entries in the penalty for within-group blocks when

 diag.grp = TRUE.- lambda

-A grid of non-negative scalars for the regularization parameter.
+A non-negative numeric vector specifying the grid for the regularization parameter.
 The default is

 NULL, which generates its ownlambdasequence based onnlambdaandlambda.min.ratio.- alpha

-A grid of scalars in [0,1] specifying the parameter leveraging the element-wise individual L1 penalty and the block-wise group L2 penalty.
-An alpha of 1 corresponds to the element penalty only; an alpha of 0 corresponds to the group penalty only.
-The default values is a sequence from 0.05 to 0.95 with increments of 0.05.
+A numeric vector in [0, 1] specifying the grid for the mixing parameter balancing the element-wise individual L1 penalty and the block-wise group L2 penalty.
+An alpha of 1 corresponds to the individual penalty only; an alpha of 0 corresponds to the group penalty only.
+The default value is a sequence from 0.1 to 0.9 with increments of 0.1.

 - gamma

-A scalar specifying the hyperparameter for the chosen
+A numeric value specifying the additional parameter fo the chosen

 "mcp": 3